 Your specialist/s charged above the MBS fee and did not participate in MediGap

 If you're unsure why you have been billed, please contact us.

-If your specialist has agreed to participate in MediGap and not charge you out of pocket expenses but you receive a bill, please call us.
+If your specialist has agreed to participate in MediGap and not charge you out of pocket expenses but you received a bill, please call us.

 How do I make a claim?

 If you received a bill from your medical services (for example, specialists, anaesthetist, pathology or radiology) a two-way claim is the easiest way for you to complete your claims after your hospital procedure: